Todd Carty

 Todd Carty, also known as Todd John Jennings (born Todd Robert Carty; 31 August 1963), is an English actor and director who has grown up on television screens in a variety of roles.
-His stage appearances have ranged from serious drama to pantomime, and he has worked on radio plays, voiceovers, commercials, narrations and films.
+His stage appearances have ranged from serious drama to pantomime, and he has worked on radio plays, voiceovers, commercials, and films.
 He is best known for TV roles as Tucker Jenkins in Grange Hill (1978–1982) and Tucker's Luck (1983–1985), Mark Fowler in EastEnders (1990–2003), and PC Gabriel Kent in The Bill (2003–2005).

 Early life

-Carty was born in Willesden, London, as Todd R. Carty to an unmarried Irish mother, Margaret M. Carty, from Limerick.
-In 1972 Margaret married Thomas Jennings, who later adopted Carty and legally changed his name to Todd John Jennings.
+Todd Robert Carty was born in Willesden, London, to an unmarried Irish mother, Margaret Carty, from Limerick.
+In 1972, Margaret married Thomas Jennings, who later adopted Carty and legally changed his name to Todd John Jennings.
 Through his mother, Carty is a dual citizen of the United Kingdom and Republic of Ireland.
-He grew up in Kilburn, West Hampstead and Harrow on the Hill, London.
+He grew up in Kilburn, West Hampstead and Harrow on the Hill, all in London.
 He has two younger sisters named Billie Joe and Bobby Sue, who respectively work as a lawyer and a teacher.
 Carty was educated at the Phildene Stage School, a co-educational independent school in Chiswick in west London.